 Finish the wrap with Elasticon or an elastic bandage material.
 He said to make sure you have half of the Elasticon on the Vetrap and half on the horse’s hair.

 1. Unroll your Elasticon prior to applying your bandage.
 Do this by holding the end and rolling out the Elasticon or elastic bandage material and re-rolling it up on the roll loosely.
-By doing this, you can make sure it is not too tightly to the horse.
+By doing this, you can make sure it is not too tight for the horse.

 2. Make sure you can see the natural ‘wrinkles’ in the Vetrap material after you have applied the bandage.
 “If it is smooth, it is likely too tight,” Parsaye advised.